bhlieberman/Code201ReadingNotes/code401/class-07.md

 ## You Aren't Gonna Need It

 This is a programming principle that arose from "extreme programming".
 It says that features should never be implemented before the programmer knows them to be absolutely necessary.
-This is an important thing for me to keep in mind as I have a tendency to get easily sidetracked by experimets.
+This is an important thing for me to keep in mind as I have a tendency to get easily sidetracked by experiments.